tytydraco/yessleep/out/Im_a_soldier_working_for_the_Russian_Government_on_a_Mountain_Outpost_that_by_all_accounts_should_not_really_exist_Part_7.md

 &#x200B;

-Rus’ reinforcements from the south pushed north, and one by one the cities of the Drevlian were razed.
+Rus’ reinforcements circled around and pushed their enemy easy, and one by one the cities of the Drevlian were razed.

 Every plea, every desperate request for peace and for surrender were met was little more than wind.
 Olga never ceased.
 She never stopped.
 Onwards, she marched with her soldiers.
 Driving the Drevlian ever back.